Travellers from New Zealand

 There is no limit on the number of people you can travel with in a car or other private vehicle such as a mini bus.

 Please continue to follow applicable road rules, always drive in a way that is safe for you and others.
-Check National Parks for information before visiting any park.
+Find out more about how COVID-19 restrictions affect NSW road users.

 Learner drivers, riders and their instructors

 Learner drivers may continue to take driving lessons – for example, with an instructor or a family member.
 This includes safer driver courses, rider training and heavy vehicle driver assessment.